mxro/maxrohde-web/content/posts/2017/2017-11-12-versioning-wordpress-with-git-and-revisr/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Versioning WordPress with Git and Revisr'
+date: '2017-11-12'
 categories:
-- linux
+  - 'linux'
-date: "2017-11-12"
 tags:
-- git
+  - 'git'
-- programming
+  - 'programming'
-- wordpress
+  - 'wordpress'
-title: Versioning WordPress with Git and Revisr
 ---

 [WordPress](https://wordpress.org/) is a powerful platform to just get a simple website up and running.
 Unfortunately, some things which are considered best practice in software development projects are a bit difficult to realize with WordPress.
 One of these things is versioning.
 Thankfully, there is a powerful plug in which enables versioning WordPress using a [git](https://git-scm.com/) repository: [Revisr](https://revisr.io/).